NiharPaul01/UnitySceneManagerSystem/README.md

 Either of them can take a scriptable object that will load a prefab on runtime to create transion effect.

+Always add scenes to scenelist. always make sure prefab has same material as referenced in scriptable object.

 Current Transition effects: Fade, Dissolve by various ways

 Future Scope: I am planning to add  Video and Animation Transitions in near future. i also want to add more types of shader transion effect.